 Dida reiterates, “the veterinary clinic in the Kebele often ran short of medical supplies,” and pastoralists used to get little help for the sick animals they took there.
 He, therefore, finds it particularly important that the mobile health services integrate veterinary and human health so that “people can buy veterinary medicines for a fair price while receiving treatment and care for themselves.”
 He is also witnessing increased community interest in attending the health education sessions provided in each outreach event with participants raising issues around their livestock and own health as well as their environment and actively discussing them with health workers and development agents.

 VSF-Suisse’s HEAL program provides its one health support through strengthened stakeholder participation of government sectors integrating their human and animal health as well as natural resource management endeavors.
 Now that the

 outreach services are there to ensure that pastoralists in target Woredas have access to animal and human health services, Dida said, “I’m so happy that my community does not have to suffer anymore from traveling long distances to obtain basic healthcare services for their families and livestock.”

-The project reaches out to communities in two kebeles of Moyale and Miyo Woredas in Borena zone of the Oromia region by providing logistic such as transportation, medical supplies and technical supervisions and trainings to ensure the integrated outreach services are regularly provided for pastoralists in these areas.
+The program reaches out to communities in two kebeles of Moyale and Miyo Woredas in Borena zone of the Oromia region by providing logistic such as transportation, medical supplies and technical supervisions and trainings to ensure the integrated outreach services are regularly provided for pastoralists in these areas.
 Dida, on his part, pledges that he will keep mobilizing his community and raise awareness on the critical importance of receiving animal and human health services through these outreach services so that they and their livestock stay healthy and “people can also reduce cost and save time and lives.”